miherna2-te/TELESCOPE_CTX/README.md

-# ThousandEyes Telescope CLI
+# ThousandEyes Telescope CLI (CONTEXT)

 ![Telescope CLI](telescope.jpeg)

-This Python-based Command Line Interface (CLI) application, designed for interaction with the ThousandEyes API, emulates the syntax familiar to Cisco device users.
+This Python-based Command Line Interface (CLI) application, designed for interaction with the ThousandEyes API, emulates the syntax and context familiar to Cisco device users.
 It supports various "show" commands, much like a network operating system CLI.

 Key Features: